 But why do cats like going under covers or blankets?

-We’ve got 7 reasons why your cat loves to bunker down under the blankets.
+Those aren’t all the reasons but they are the most common ones.
+We’ve got 7 total possible reasons why your cat loves to bunker down under the blankets.

 Let’s get started!